janpeuker/awesome-tech-roles/README.md

 - [Product Shaping at Stripe](https://newsletter.bringthedonuts.com/p/building-products-at-stripe) - Ken Norton&apos;s podcast with Michael Siliski comparing Stripe and Google&apos;s product approach.
 - [Project to Product](https://projecttoproduct.org/solutions/) - (For Comparison) Book and approach ("The Flow Framework" blueprint) often used in traditional industry to move from project to product.
 - [RFC&apos;s as decision making tool](https://buriti.ca/6-lessons-i-learned-while-implementing-technical-rfcs-as-a-management-tool-34687dbf46cb) - Juan Pablo Buriticá on how RFC&apos;s can bridge between Engineering and Product and help include everyone.
+- [The Scrum Product Owner role in one page](https://www.romanpichler.com/blog/one-page-product-owner/) - (for comparison) Classic definition of the Product Owner role by Roman Pichler, which is a traditional industry IT term.
 - [Taking Event Support from Sales Tactic to Product Strategy](http://www.productbeautiful.com/2016/08/24/taking-event-support-from-sales-tactic-to-product-strategy/) - Classic blog by Paul Young on the blurred line between PM and Marketing e.g. Outbound Product Management.
 - [Team Leader Venn Diagram](https://medium.com/making-meetup/em-el-pm-venn-diagram-764e79b42baf) - Lara Hogan&apos;s seminal Venn Chart of the Who / What and How of Product Manager, Engineering Manager and Engineering Lead.
 - [Value Proposition Canvas](https://isaacjeffries.com/blog/2018/2/27/how-to-fill-in-a-value-proposition-canvas) - Part of the Business Model Canvas, how to research and visualize a value proposition.